totalspectrum/spin2cpp/doc/c.md

 ### _rxraw

 Reads a single character from the default serial port, with no processing (no echoing and no CR/LF conversion).
 Takes a single parameter giving a timeout in milliseconds (with 0 meaning "no timeout, wait forever").
 If a timeout occurs before the character is read, returns -1, otherwise returns the ASCII character read.
+See also `_rxpoll()`.

+### _rxpoll

+Attempts to read a single character from the default serial port.
+If no character is available, returns -1 immediately, otherwise returns the character.
+If you would prefer to wait for a character, use `_rxraw` instead.

 ### _txraw